JorgeG94/pic-chemistry/README.md

 simple, powerful Fortran based programs that are able to access massively parallel ecosystems with ease.

+If you are interested in contributing, please see [here](https://github.com/JorgeG94/pic/blob/main/contributing.md).
+Pic is the main project here and all the contributions fall downstream.

 ## Building

 You will need an internet connection to download the dependencies.
 The main dependencies are: